sommergeo/roceeh2wiki/README.md

 |Homo sapiens neanderthalensis|[Link](https://commons.wikimedia.org/wiki/Data:ROCEEH/Homo_sapiens_neanderthalensis.map)| |
 |Homo sapiens|[Link](https://commons.wikimedia.org/wiki/Data:ROCEEH/Homo_sapiens.map)| |

+We would like to thank the expert reviewers who helped us by checking the representativeness of the data, suggesting improvements and deciding on publication.
+In alphabetical order:
+Abay Namen, Andrew Kandel, Armando Falcucci, Giulia Marciani, Guido Bataille, Liane Giemsch, Rimtautas Dapschauskas, Ron Shimelmitz, and others!

 ## Use

 The program uses the script [roceeh2wiki.py](/script/roceeh2wiki.py) to iterate through [wiki_cultures.xlsx](/data/wiki_cultures.xlsx), a list of archaeological cultures to be queried from the ROAD database and published on Wikpedia.
 The spreadsheet contains 5 columns: